-As of December 31, 2015, we had \$31.7 million in cash and cash equivalents and our net assets totaled \$247.4 million.
-We believe that our current cash and cash equivalents on hand, our continued access to SBA-guaranteed debentures, our Credit Facility and our anticipated cash flows from operations will provide adequate capital resources with which to operate and finance our investment business and make distributions to our stockholders for at least the next 12 months.
+As of December 31, 2017, we had \$41.6 million in cash and cash equivalents and our net assets totaled \$393.3 million.
+We believe that our current cash and cash equivalents on hand, our availability of SBA-guaranteed debentures, our Credit Facility and our anticipated cash flows from operations will provide adequate capital resources with which to operate and finance our investment business and make distributions to our stockholders for at least the next 12 months.
 We intend to generate additional cash primarily from the future offerings of securities (including the ATM Program) and future borrowings, as well as cash flows from operations, including income earned from investments in our portfolio companies.
 On both a short-term and long-term basis, our primary use of funds will be investments in portfolio companies and cash distributions to our stockholders.
+During the year ended December 31, 2017, we repaid \$41.7 million of SBA debentures which would have matured during the period March 1, 2018 through March 1, 2019.
+Our remaining outstanding SBA debentures continue to mature in 2019 and subsequent years through 2028, which will require repayment on or before the respective maturity dates.